 The teaching profession

 We commit to making teaching a Masters’ level profession, beginning with a requirement for all newly qualified teachers to be working towards a government-funded master’s degree in education or a subject relevant to their classroom work within five years.
-We will also encourage practising teachers to obtain the qualification through part-time study.
+We would also encourage practising teachers to obtain the qualification through part-time study.

-In addition, we will:
+In addition, we would:

 • Improve the teacher-student ratio, to enable more group and one-to-one tuition.